V3x-0E/BluesFestSite/Bounties/Custom/desc.md

 In the case of the remaining custom bounties here are restrictions:

 Angus: A or Straight D only (Poles playing LSM count) Must be verbal enough for someone to confirm.
-Also counts on a soft call
+Also counts on a soft call i.e. Loose ball push

-Ben: Mid or D pole only
+Oly: GK or SSDM (Bonus points if you are an O middie stuck on offense)